To give you a deep dive into your metabolic health, the My Nightingale blood test and app includes numerous biomarkers.

 MUFA% tells you how much of your total fatty acid count is monounsaturated fatty acids (MUFA).
 They are “good” fats as part of your diet.
 However, because how your body handles fats, consuming too many saturated fats (such as from butter, cheese and red meat) causes MUFA% in your blood to go up, which is bad.
 A high MUFA% is also often a sign of overweight and insulin resistance, a condition in which your cells have a difficulty to take up glucose from your bloodstream.
 This may develop into diabetes and is not good for your heart health.

 SFA% tells you how much of your total fatty acid count is saturated fatty acids (SFA).
 SFAs in food, such as butter, cheese and red meat, are often considered “bad” fats that you should keep an eye on.
-Scientific studies have shown that eating too much of SFA-rich food can increase both type 2 diabetes and heart disease risk.
+Scientific studies have shown that eating too much of SFA-rich food could increase both type 2 diabetes and heart disease risk.
 Instead, you should replace them with MUFA and PUFA (such as in olive oil and fish) to maintain a lower SFA%.

 Branched-chain amino acids are made up of three of the nine essential amino acids: leucine, isoleucine and valine, which are vital for building your body’s muscle protein.
 They are essential for your normal body functions plus help you recover from strenuous workouts.
 Your body can’t produce BCAAs, therefore, you should include them in your diet, but in moderation.
 High levels of BCAAs in your blood may indicate an increased risk of diabetes, especially in those who are overweight.
 Therefore, a lower level of BCAAs is usually better.